Proof that I was there

 This information shows that I not only recall memories from 400 years ago but also

-that I had access to information that only a very few high government officials had access to.
+that I had access to information that only a very few (about 10) high government officials had access to.

 There was only one reason I knew all about the Gun Powder Plot.
 It's